ddomino007/ddomino007/README.md

 ~~* <a rel="me" href="https://mastodon.benjifox.gay">My own single-user mode instance [main account]</a>~~
 ~~* <a rel="me" href="https://vulpine.club/@benji">vulpine.club [backup account]</a>~~

-Vulpine.club has closed down and the server my Mastodon instance was hosted on has suffered a data loss.
-I'm not on Mastodon ATM, I plan to set things up again - in the meantime you can catch me on <a rel="me" href="https://link.benjifox.gay/bsky"> Bluesky</a>
+Vulpine.club has closed down and the server my Mastodon instance was hosted on has suffered a data loss.\n I'm not on Mastodon ATM, I plan to set things up again - in the meantime you can catch me on <a rel="me" href="https://link.benjifox.gay/bsky"> Bluesky</a>